ncatlin/rgat/readme.md

 You may also want a brief introduction to the [graph layout](https://github.com/ncatlin/rgat/wiki/Graph-Layout).

+## Latest Version

+Version 0.2 is [here](https://github.com/ncatlin/rgat/raw/master/rgat-0.2.zip) for Windows x86 targets only, at the moment.
+Most of the file size is the included minimal DynamoRIO distribution.

+Significant changes in the trace generation from v 0.1.* mean that execution for many applications with tightly looping code is at least an order of magnitude faster.

+Some features (replay, divergence) have been temporarily disabled as a result.
+See the [CHANGELOG](https://github.com/ncatlin/rgat/raw/master/CHANGELOG.txt) for further details.

 ## Download/Installation

-It (version 0.1.4) is [here](https://github.com/ncatlin/rgat/raw/master/rgat-0.1.4.zip) for Windows x86 targets only, at the moment.
-Most of the file size is the included minimal DynamoRIO distribution.

 It's built to depend on the Windows 10 Universal CRT so if you have a version lower than that you might need to [install it](https://support.microsoft.com/en-gb/kb/2999226)